 Best of all, this fudge is unbelievably easy to make.
 It’s ideal for fudge making novices and experts alike.

-Orange zest – You will need the zest of three full oranges here.
+- Orange zest – You will need the zest of three full oranges here.
 The zest is the outermost layer of the peel–the colorful part.
 It adds intense orange aroma and light citrus taste to the fudge.
 Use our guide on how to zest a lemon for best tips and tricks.

 Tips and Tricks

 - Boil for four minutes: Set a timer when the liquid mixture comes to a boil.
 It needs to cook at a rolling boil for a full four minutes, while you stir it.
 Boiling time STARTS when there are bubbles all across the surface.